 - GDP (PPP) per capita growth

-- Growth of median net disposable income
+- Growth in median net disposable income

-- Growth of median net worth
+- Growth in median net worth

 - Median life expectancy and healthy life expectancy